TiempoArgentino/ta-content-balancer-node-api/readme.md

 This CRUD Api stores wordpress articles to later be consumed.
 It aims to release responsibilities to wordpress when it comes to consulting for personalized content.

-To be able to use the api follow the following steps
+To be able to use the api follow the following steps.

 ## Install